amethyst/rfcs/README.md

     invisible to users-of-amethyst.
   - More tests and benchmarks

-If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first.
+If you submit a pull request that ends up being generating a lot of discussion and interest, you may be asked to submit an RFC.
+What seems to be a minor change can have unintended consequences other teams might see.

 ### Sub-team specific guidelines
 [Sub-team specific guidelines]: #sub-team-specific-guidelines

 For more details on when an RFC is required for the following areas, please see the Amethyst community's [sub-team] specific guidelines for:

   - [networking changes](net_changes.md),